 Image: 'A Torch Bearer, Indian', costume design for the masque by Inigo Jones, © Chatsworth House.

-Despite the spectacle, masques must have been difficult to follow in the smoky, noisy room, especially without a programme.
+Masques must have been difficult to follow in the smoky, noisy room, especially without a programme.
 This probably didn’t matter, as the sheer spectacle of the performance was ultimately the point.

 The court probably talked and laughed throughout the performances, drowning out the words and music.
 Everyone saved themselves for the dancing, a major part of the event.
 They practised for weeks beforehand to be sure of the steps.